BarnBridge/BarnBridge-Whitepaper/README.md

 #### **BarnBridge DAO**

 BarnBridge DAO will be the DAO that is controlled by the $BOND community.
 The BarnBridge DAO will have full control over the protocol and the features that are built into it.
-We are doing this through the use of the The Diamond Standard (EIP-2535), which allows us to upgrade the protocol without having all the members remove their tokens and switch to a version 2 of the protocol that time arises.
+We are doing this through the use of the the [Diamond Standard (EIP-2535)](https://eips.ethereum.org/EIPS/eip-2535), which allows us to upgrade the protocol without having all the members remove their tokens and switch to a version 2 of the protocol that time arises.
 The BarnBridge DAO will have full control over the Diamond which provides amazing flexibility in the WEB3 space.
 We expand on this in the Smart Contracts section (4.2.1).

 #### 3.2.2 Tokenomics